DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial8.md

 - Availability, how easily the event is recalled from memory, e.g. freely available, easily processed information is more compelling

 ### c.
 Fast-and-frugal heuristics and bias-generating heuristics
-- Fast and frugal require a minimum of time, knowledge and computation in order to make choices
-- Sometimes heuristics go astray and generate behavioural bias
+Fast and frugal heuristics require a minimum of time, knowledge and computation in order to make choices.
+Often they lead to very good choices.
+Sometimes however heuristics go astray and generate behavioral bias.

-> - Make decisions within limited time and knowledge, amount to *doing the best that they can under the circumstances*

 ### d.
 Autonomic and cognitive heuristics
-- Automatic -  are reflexive, autonomic, non-cognitive, and require low effort levels
+Autonomic heuristics are reflexive, autonomic, non-cognitive, and require low effort levels.
-- Cognitive heuristics require more deliberation
-- Autonomic heiristics are appropriate when a very quick decision must be made
+Cognitive heuristics require more deliberation.
+Autonomic heuristics are appropriate when a very quick decision must be made or when the stakes are low, whereas cognitive heuristics are appropriate when the stakes are higher.

 ### 2*.
 Which description of Mary has higher probability?